asos-mattnangle/asos-standards/contributing.md

 The first thing to do before starting to work on your feature would be to have a conversation with the team about it, we may have some pointers or examples that might make your life much easier!

-Jump into the `#tech-web-sitechrome` channel and give us a shout, or come around the Web area and have the conversation face to face!
+Jump into the `#<your slack channel name here>` channel and give us a shout, or come around the Web area and have the conversation face to face!

 The other thing you will need before you start is a Jira ticket describing what it is that you're set to do, or if its a bug make sure there are clear reproduction steps on the description.